-How literary culture utilises digital data and how this impacts publishing.
+How literary culture monetises digital data and how this impacts publishing.

-Essay in anthology The Digital Critic, a non-fiction anthology on literary criticism in the digital era, edited by Houman Barekat, Robert Barry and David Winters, published by O/R Books, NYC, 2017
+Essay in anthology The Digital Critic, a non-fiction anthology on literary criticism in the digital era with fellow contributors including Will Self, Joanna Walsh, Lauren Elkin and more, edited by Houman Barekat, Robert Barry and David Winters, published by O/R Books, NYC, 2017.
+It has been reviewed by Kirkus and the Quarterly Review, and the Irish Times said, “It falls to Laura Waddell to make an important point about the disconnect between the users of digital publishing platforms and the code underlying those platforms.”

 Working Class Girls and Working Class Art